 Victim Services is a unit of the Waco Police Department.
-It is currently staffed with a Director of Victim Services, Melissa Beseda, Volunteer Coordinator, Tami Parsons and a Crime Victim’s Compensation Specialist, Melissa Sparks.
-This program was developed in order to serve the needs of victims/witnesses and their families.
-Our primary function is to provide on-scene crisis intervention, death notifications, victim education, emotional support, follow-up contact, assistance with Crime Victims Compensation, referral services and other pertinent victim needs.
+It is currently staffed with a Director of Victim Services, Melissa Beseda, Volunteer Coordinator, Missy Sparks and a Crime Victims Compensation Specialist, Isabel King.
+The unit provides on-scene crisis intervention, death notifications, victim education, emotional support, follow-up contact, assistance with Crime Victims Compensation, referral services and other pertinent victim needs.

 A background check is required for all applicants, which includes criminal history, employee background and references.
 Individuals interested in applying for a position as a Volunteer for the Victim Services Unit should contact:

 Director of Victim Services

-Crime Victim’s Compensation Specialist
+Crime Victim Compensation Specialist